LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

        -n demo
    ```

    Replace `<random-secret>` with any string you want to use as the secret key.
+This can be anything, such as favourite animal, favourite colour, anything as part of secure measures.

-4. Build the detector image:
+4. Build the detector image (*Process of loading kubernetes in docker -> Effective use with Docker Desktop*):

    ```bash
    docker build -t detector:latest -f backend/Dockerfile backend